Free Tips & Easy "How to" Instructions

 This robust plant is the ideal companion for pet owners, as it efficiently filters formaldehyde aerosols and fecal particles from the air.
 There are many different species of the English Ivy, differing by color, shape, and size.
 The plant is also poisonous.

 Plant care: Partial shade to bright light, but no direct sunlight.
 Robust plant which grows so well and easily that is considered a weed in some countries.

 The two most efficient kinds of philadendron are the Heartleaf philodendron (Philodendron scandens `oxycardium') and the Elephant Ear Philodendron (Philodendron domesticum).
 Philadendrons are excellent at removing formaldehyde, especially so at higher concentrations.
 It should also be noted that philadendrons are poisonous.

 Plant care: Philodendrons prefer a partial shade and a well drained soil.

 The Gerbera is a well known decorative plant or cut flower, but its air filtering properties are less known.
 It is most suitable for removing benzene (which is a well known carcinogen) and trichloroethylene from the air.
-These flowers have both the benefits of being beautiful mothers day flowers as well as natural air purifiers.

 Plant care: It prefers bright light and a well drained soil.
 Gerbera blooms repeatedly, from mid-spring until fall.